 The word exams brings fear into some students.
-It can be final exams in school, board exams, or entrance tests like JEE and NEET.
+It can be final exams in school, board exams, or entrance tests like JEE Main and JEE Advanced.
 There is a negative environment where if you are a student about to take exams you must be struggling, sleep-deprived, anxious and depressed.

 Relax.
 Exams are just a test to measure your knowledge and understanding of the subjects.
-Students continue to ineffectively approach and prepare for exams which limits and reduces their chances of success.
+Students continue to ineffectively approach and develop fear for exams which limits and reduces their chances of success.

-By focusing on a positive goal, you are more inclined to remain focused, giving you a better chance at preparing effectively as compare to stressing out and getting worried for the exam.
+By focusing on a positive goal, you are more inclined to remain focused, giving you a better chance at preparing without fear as compared to stressing out and getting worried for the exam.

-You should have defined study sessions to ensure you are building your knowledge of the subjects instead of cramming it all in last minute.
+You should have defined study sessions to ensure you are building your knowledge of the subjects instead of cramming it all in the last minute.
+It will avoid unnecessary fear when JEE and Board exams are approaching.

 Don’t give up in the middle